zapata124/HairSalon/README.md

-# HairSalon
+# RestaurantNetworkApp
-This repository is for a HairSalon webApp of  a family member
+This app aims to facilitate Restautant team management.